Red Lentils with Butternut Squash

 Variations of Lentil Soup:

-Smoky Delight: Add a touch of smoky magic with smoked paprika, giving your lentil soup a depth of flavor.
+Smoky Delight: Add a hint of smoky goodness with smoked paprika for an extra depth of flavor in your lentil soup.

 What to Serve with Red Lentils with Butternut Squash: